-Found one file extension association related to WavPack and 1 file format developed specifically for use with WavPack.
+Found 3 file extension associations related to WavPack and 1 file format developed specifically for use with WavPack.

 Platform, operating system: Microsoft Windows

 WavPack is a completely open audio compression format providing lossless, high-quality lossy, and a unique hybrid compression mode.
 In the default lossless mode WavPack acts just like a WinZip compressor for audio files.
 However, unlike MP3 or WMA encoding which can affect the sound quality, not a single bit of the original information is lost.

 - Compatible with virtually all PCM audio formats including 8, 16, 24, and 32-bit ints; 32-bit floats; mono, stereo, and multichannel; sampling rates from 6 to 192 kHz (and non-standard rates)

 - Multiplatform support including Windows, Linux, and OS X, plus a flash decoder that works virtually anywhere

 - Instantly seekable and streaming capable (and gapless)

 - ReplayGain (including WavPack file scanner and compatible plugins)

 - Uses ID3v1 and APEv2 tags for metadata (including ReplayGain)

 - Error-tolerant block format conducive to hardware decoding